KingSora/OverlayScrollbars/packages/overlayscrollbars-react/README.md

 - The first value is the `initialization` function, it takes one argument which is the `InitializationTarget` and returns the OverlayScrollbars instance.
 - The second value is a function which returns the current OverlayScrollbars instance or `null` if not initialized.

-The identity of both functions is stable and won't change, thus they can safely be used in any dependency array.
+> __Note__: The identity of both functions is stable and won't change, thus they can safely be used in any dependency array.

 ## License